richtera/lukso-siwe-demo/README.md

 Once the webpage has loaded, changes made to files inside the `src/` and `server/` directories (e.g. `src/App.tsx`) will automatically update the webpage and server.
 The server is a small fastify server which allows token exchange and verify of JWT tokens.

+# Requests on server

+## `GET /exchange`

+Present a SIWE bearer token to exchange it for a server side SIWE token The public address of the server for the server token is available at `GET /.well-known/public-key` or as a jwks at `GET /.well-known/jwks`

+## `GET /verify`

+Present SIWE client or server bearer token to get verified.

 # Learn more

 To learn more about [Vite](https://vitejs.dev/) or [wagmi](https://wagmi.sh), check out the following resources: